makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 * two problems that have led to extensions to the formalism
   1. place a constraint on what can be the value of a feature
-    * e.g. NUMBER attribute can take only sg and pl as values
+    * eg NUMBER attribute can take only sg and pl as values
     * keep intransitive verb like _sneeze_ from unifying with a direct object
     * Functional Unification Grammar (FUG, Kay, 1979, 1984, 1985)
       * adding a special atom `none` which is not allowed to unify with anythng